+- Press the Power On/Standby button.

+For remote management, use the iLO virtual power button.

 - 6. Using the SPP, update the following:

 - System ROM

 - Storage controller

-- Network adapters
+- Network controller

 - Intelligent Provisioning

-Set up storage
+Set up the storage

-- 7. Do one of the following: - To configure the server to boot from a SAN, see the following guide:
+7. Do one of the following:

+• To configure the server to boot from a SAN, see the following guide: